 She primarily works in the fields of marine, land based and aquatic litter, waste and resources, natural resources and ecosystem services.
-Her scientific training gives her a strong foundation in working with large and complex datasets, critical thinking and synthesis, and for communicating findings and context clearly.

-Other litter related work includes
+Other litter related work includes:

-- reviewing consumption of single-use plastic items and legislative measures for addressing this for Seas at Risk
+- Reviewing consumption of single-use plastic items and legislative measures for addressing this for Seas at Risk;

-- reviewing global and European legislative and intergovernmental processes for addressing marine litter for OSPAR and HELCOM.
+- Reviewing global and European legislative and intergovernmental processes for addressing marine litter for OSPAR and HELCOM;

-- assessing methodologies for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;
+- Assessing methodologies for the monitoring of litter reaching the freshwater aquatic environment and its sources and pathways for the Clean Europe Network;

-- investigating the impact of marine litter on migratory species for UNEP;
+- Investigating the impact of marine litter on migratory species for UNEP;

-- research and analysis of community-based options for litter prevention for Zero Waste Scotland.
+- Research and analysis of community-based options for litter prevention for Zero Waste Scotland.

 Chiarina has a degree in Biological Sciences and a PhD in Plant Sciences from the University of Oxford.
 Prior to joining Eunomia in 2012, she was a postdoctoral researcher on biofuel feedstock improvement funded by Stanford’s Global Climate and Energy Project and hosted in the Bioenergy lab at the VIB (Flanders Institute of Biotechnology), Belgium.
 She has published both original research and literature reviews in peer-reviewed journals.